Ukrainian Village Of New York Hit By High-Caliber Artillery Shells

-Category: World Hits: 0The Ukrainian military claims Russia-backed forces used high-caliber artillery to shell the village of New York in Ukraine's eastern Donetsk region.
+Category: World Hits: 2The Ukrainian military claims Russia-backed forces used high-caliber artillery to shell the village of New York in Ukraine's eastern Donetsk region.
 During the bombardment on the evening of July 15, a shell hit a house in the village and damaged it, leaving piles of smoking rubble.
 RFE/RL journalists at the scene a day after found body armor that had been severely damaged by extreme heat.

 Read more https://www.rferl.org/a/bombardment-ukraine-donetsk-artillery-attack/31362799.html